 The infographics have been designed to help inform the general public, including school learners, of the the threats faced by albatrosses and what is being and can be done to combat them.
 They serve to complement the more detailed and referenced ACAP Species Assessments, the concise and illustrated ACAP Species Summariesand the ACAP Photo Essay series.

-The nine infographics produced to date may be freely downloaded at a high resolution to allow for printing professionally in two poster sizes (approximately A2 and A3).
+The 11 infographics produced to date can be freely downloaded at a high resolution to allow for printing professionally in two poster sizes (approximately A2 and A3).
 Please note they are only being made available for personal use or when engaging in activities that will aid in drawing attention to the conservation crisis faced by the world’s albatrosses and petrels – when ACAP will be pleased to receive a mention.

 Infographic illustrator, Namasri ‘Namo’ Niumim at her worktable